-We have invited Brian Clews to talk to us about the wildlife on the Jubilee River on 15 November.
+We invited Brian Clews to talk to us about the wildlife on the Jubilee River on 15 November.
 Very many thanks to everyone who came along.
 The event was open to members and non-members and was well attended with visitors from outside Datchet too.

 Brian has vast experience in this area.
 After the Jubilee River was built, he surveyed both banks of the entire river every week for 10 years until the funding ran out.
 When the RTS was proposed, the Environment Agency had no up-to-date survey data on the Jubilee River so they asked again for Brian’s help.
 Brian surveyed the river throughout last winter.
 He has also been involved in the design of the RTS to make it wildlife-friendly.